sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 # How to annotate the image using roboflow and create the segmentation mask

-# Procedure to run the colab file
+# Procedure to run iinstance segmentation file on colab

 Ensure that you have access to a GPU.
 To do this, run the nvidia-smi command.
 If you encounter any issues, navigate to Edit -> Notebook settings -> Hardware accelerator, set it to GPU, and then click Save.
 Install yolov8 using pip.